GiovanniDicanio/WinReg/README.md

 | `REG_BINARY`         | `std::vector<BYTE>`          |

-I initially developed this code using Visual Studio 2015 with Update 3; then I used Visual Studio 2017, and currently **Visual Studio 2019**.
+This code is currently developed using **Visual Studio 2019**.
 I have no longer tested the code with previous compilers.
 The code compiles cleanly at `/W4` in both 32-bit and 64-bit builds.

-This library is made by two files:

-* [`WinReg.hpp`](WinReg/WinReg.hpp): the library's header file
-* [`WinReg.cpp`](WinReg/WinReg.cpp): the library's implementation file
+This is a **header-only** library, implemented in the [`WinReg.hpp`](WinReg/WinReg.hpp) header file.

-Moreover, `WinRegTest.cpp` contains some demo/test code for the library: check it out for some sample usage.
+`WinRegTest.cpp` contains some demo/test code for the library: check it out for some sample usage.

 The library exposes three main classes: